-Healthcare stocks are slightly higher, with the NYSE Healthcare
+Healthcare stocks were slightly higher this afternoon with the

-Sector Index adding about 0.2% and shares of healthcare companies
+NYSE Healthcare Sector Index climbing about 0.2% and shares of

 In other sector news,

 (+) SKH, (+21.5%) Agrees to all-stock buyout offer from